What Credit Cards Are Accepted in Switzerland?

 Do I need cash in Switzerland?

-You need cash in Switzerland, for example, in rural regions, for tipping, in emergencies, and for small purchases such as public toilet fees.
+In Switzerland, you need cash in rural regions, for tipping, in emergencies, and for small purchases such as public toilet fees.
 Though the country is moving towards cashless transactions, having some Swiss Francs on hand will enhance convenience.

-Assuming about 10 Francs per day seems reasonable, if you plan on using mainly your card.
+Assuming about 10 Francs per day is reasonable if you plan on using mainly your card.
 50 to 150 Francs per day is more realistic if you always want to pay cash.

 What are the best options?